vmapps/tagscards/README.md

 - permissions to add/edit/delete records
 - synrtax check when editing fields
 - pretty nice things to promote tags
-- export functions to vCards
+- export to vCards
-- export functions for bulk mode
+- export for bulk mode
 - ...

 ## Samples